 Her performance with the Orquestra Sinfônica Brasileira in Rio de Janeiro was critically acclaimed and attended by the famous pianist Nelson Freire, who called her “a great revelation” in the Brazilian press.

-In recent seasons, she appeared at many prominent venues such as the Brahmsgesellschaft in Schleswig Holstein, the Liszt Festival in Chateauroux, Theatro Municipal as well as Cidade das Artes in Rio de Janeiro, Festival Jeunes Talents in Paris, Earthquake Concert Series in Friedrichshafen, Eglise Saint-Matthieu in Colmar, Pianofest in the Hamptons (USA), Institut Hongrois in Paris, to name a few.
+In recent seasons, she appeared at many prominent venues such as the Brahmsgesellschaft in Schleswig Holstein, the Liszt Festival in Chateauroux, Theatro Municipal as well as Cidade das Artes in Rio de Janeiro, Festival Jeunes Talents in Paris, Earthquake Concert Series in Friedrichshafen, Eglise Saint-Matthieu in Colmar, Pianofest in the Hamptons (USA), Institut Hongrois in Paris, the Perth Concert Hall in Scotland, to name a few.

 Elena Fischer-Dieskau was chosen by the french movie director Mia Hansen-Love to play the piano in the drama film “All is forgiven”, where she performed works of Schumann and Beethoven on screen.

 Born in Berlin, Elena took her first piano lessons at the age of six and started winning first prizes in German national competitions shortly after.
 She is the daughter of two professional cellists and granddaughter of the german baritone Dietrich Fischer-Dieskau.

 Ms. Fischer-Dieskau studied with Vladimir Krainev at the Hochschule f.
 Musik, Theater und Medien Hannover until his death.
 She then got accepted in the class of Leon Fleisher with a full scholarship tuition to pursue her graduate degree at the Johns Hopkins University Peabody Institute of Music in Baltimore.